Rosuav/free-media/README.md

 * Expand the collection.
 Pick out some useful sounds, to save people the trouble of searching?
 Or just omit that.
 * Make build.py a pre-commit hook.
+* Add a previewtime to the JSON file, and set that time to something suitable for all videos that begin with a blank frame, or are otherwise poor showcases of the actual animation.

 The machine-readable list of files is in [filelist.json](filelist.json).